SteeltoeOSS/Samples/Security/src/AuthConsole/README.md

 ## What to expect

-At this point the app is up and running.
-Since there is user interface for this worker, you can access the logs this command: `cf logs auth-client-console-sample`
+At this point, the app is up and running.
+Since there is no user interface for this worker, you can access the logs with this command: `cf logs auth-client-console-sample`

 ---